Quetzal (band): Album: Imaginaries

 Imaginaries refers to scholar Emma Pérez's book, The Decolonial Imaginary: Writing Chicanas into History.
 To the band it's about creating and occupying a physical and conceptual space outside the established structures of capitalism and government.
 It's a safe space created by neighbors, or musicians, or artists, or kids, or adults, or viejitos, or a combination of any of these.
 They're inspired to create community around music, a communion where the listener is as much musician as the people on the stage holding the instruments.

 Quetzal won the Grammy for Latin rock, urban or alternative album for its release Imaginaries (Smithsonian Folkways Recordings), a foray into cumbia, neo-'80s-style R&B, Cuban charanga and Brazilian pandeiro, charged with the band's collectivist political passion.
 It is the band's first Grammy.

 On Imaginaries, they combined the traditional son jarocho of Veracruz, salsa, R&B, and more to express the political and social struggle for self-determination and self-representation, which ultimately is a struggle for dignity.
-The albim had 12 tracks, 55 minutes, 40-page booklet with bilingual notes.
+The album had 12 tracks, 55 minutes, 40-page booklet with bilingual notes.

 This album is part of the Smithsonian Folkways Tradiciones/Traditions series of Latino music albums, produced with support by the Smithsonian Latino Center.